^

 • Contraindications: hypersensitivity to the components of the drug, pregnancy and lactation.

-1. Phenazepamum
+1. Phenazepam

 • Indications for use: neurotic and neurosis-like conditions, increased irritability, emotional lability.
-Obsessive phobias, hypochondriacal state, panic attacks.
+Obsessive phobias, hypochondriacal condition, panic attacks.
 The drug can be used as a sedative and anti-anxiety agent, as well as for the relief of alcohol withdrawal.

-• Method of administration: 0.25-0.5 mg orally 2-3 times a day.
+• Method of administration: orally 0.25-0.5 mg 2-3 times a day.
 The maximum daily dose should not exceed 1 mg.
 The duration of treatment is individual for each patient.

 • Side effects: impaired coordination of movements, increased drowsiness, dizziness, muscle weakness.

-Form release: tablets of 0.5 and 1 mg in a package of 20 pieces.
+Release form: tablets of 0.5 and 1 mg in a package of 20 pieces.

-1. Medazepam
+1. Mezapam

 • Indications for use: neuroses, increased excitability, nervous tension, irritability, migraine, climacteric syndrome, withdrawal syndrome, mental lability.

-Form release: tablets and granules of 10 mg.
+Release form: tablets and granules of 10 mg.

 Antidepressants